Gaining Knowledge of and Protecting Against Zero-Day Vulnerabilities

 1. Email encryption protects client confidentiality

 Email encryption ensures that only authorized individuals can access the contents of an email.
-This helps maintain the strict attorney-client privilege vital in the legal profession.
+This helps maintain the client data security, strict attorney-client privilege is vital in the legal profession.
 Clients can be assured that their sensitive information remains confidential and protected.

 2. Compliance with data privacy regulations